TheMrMilchmann/gradle-toolchain-switches/README.md

 ![Gradle](https://img.shields.io/badge/Gradle-7.4-green.svg?style=flat-square&color=1ba8cb&logo=Gradle)
 ![Java](https://img.shields.io/badge/Java-8-green.svg?style=flat-square&color=b07219&logo=Java)

-A Gradle plugin that adds command line parameters that may be used to dynamically switch between toolchains for specific tasks.
+A Gradle plugin that enables dynamic configuration of toolchains for specific tasks via Gradle properties.

 # Usage

+The plugin provides the `TaskExt` class which defines several methods that can be used to infer a tool for a specific task.
+Gradle properties can be used to configure the selected tool.
+The algorithm currently considers the following
+properties:

+- `toolchain.${taskName}.version` – the language version for the toolchain

-The plugin configures `JavaCompile`, `JavaExec` and `Javadoc` tasks to use to look up the value of the `toolchain.${taskName}.version` property.
-Properties can be set by specifying the `-P${propertyName}` command line parameter.
+The plugin automatically sets up `JavaCompile`, `JavaExec`, `Javadoc`, and `Test` tasks to respect the properties by default.
+A Property can, for example, be set by specifying a `-P${propertyName}` command line parameter.

     gradlew build -Ptoolchain.test.version=17